Pilex1/Pilex1.github.io/_visualizations/cellular/game-of-life.md

 ---
 ---

-Here we discuss a classic cellular automata called Conway's Game of Life and present some generalizations.
+Here we discuss a classic cellular automaton called Conway's Game of Life and present some generalizations.
 Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is played on a 2D square-tiled grid.
 Each grid square is called a cell and is either dead (black) or alive (white).
 After each successive iteration, the following rules are applied to all cells simultaneously: